khadija267/Plagiarism-Detection/README.md

 # Plagiarism-Detection
-A neural network classifier for detecting plagiariesn in student answers
+A neural network classifier for detecting plagiarism in student answers